Obstructions to approximating tropical curves in surfaces via intersection theory

 \end{thm}

-A tropical rational curve in $\RR^N$ which is locally approximable at any point is globally approximable (see \cite{Mik3}, \cite{Mik08}, \cite{Br9}, \cite{Spe2}, \cite{NS}, \cite{Tyomkin}).
-Using Theorem \ref{RH}, it is proved in \cite{Br12} that this is no longer true for a global approximation of a rational curve in a non-singular tropical surface: the tropical curve $C$ depicted in Figure \ref{global} is approximable in the tropical hyperplane $P$ by an algebraic curve of genus 0 with 4 punctures if and only if the vertex of $P$ is the middle of the weight 2 edge of $C$.

-\textbf{Acknowledgment: } This work was started during a common invitation of both authors to the Universidad Nacional Aut\'onoma de Mexico (Instituto de Matem\'aticas.
+\textbf{Acknowledgment.} This work was started during a common invitation of both authors to the Universidad Nacional Aut\'onoma de Mexico in december 2010 (Instituto de Matem\'aticas.
 Unidad Cuernavaca.
 UNAM-PAPIIT IN117110).
 We thank this institution for the support and excellent working conditions they provided us.
 We especially thank Lucia L\'opez de Medrano for her kind invitation to Cuernavaca and Guanajuato.
-We are also grateful to Assia Mahboubi and Nicolas Puignau who drove the car, and to Jean-Jacques Risler for his judicious comments on a preliminary version of the text.
+We are also grateful to Assia Mahboubi and Nicolas Puignau who drove the car, and to Jean-Jacques Risler and Erendira Munguia Villanueva for their judicious comments on a preliminary version of the text.
 E.B. is partially supported by the ANR-09-BLAN-0039-01 and ANR-09-JCJC-0097-01.